hardwario/docs/tower/firmware-development/hardwario-extension-tutorial.md

 :::info

-In both modes, you should see the **HARDWARIO logo on the side panel**
+In both modes, you should see the **HARDWARIO logo on the side panel**.

 <div class="container">
   <div class="row">